Skip to content

 • RGB Effect — choose different animations or a static color

-• RGB Brightness - adjust backlight brightness
+• RGB Brightness — adjust the backlight brightness

-• RGB Speed - adjust animation speed
+• RGB Speed — adjust the animation speed

-After configuring all RGB lighting parameters, click Save in the bottom-right corner of Vial to save all changes.
+After configuring all RGB lighting parameters, click Save in the bottom-right corner of Vial to save all changes

 Switch replacement / hot-swap encoder installation